Serbian Gestapo: Operations

-Between 1942 and 1944, the 1st Belgrade Special Combat detachment was active in the Syrmia region of the Independent State of Croatia.
+Between 1942 and 1944, the Serbian Gestapo was active in the Syrmia region of the Independent State of Croatia.
 At the end of 1942, it was recorded as having 145 members.
 Headquartered in a reconfigured primary school where torture and murders occurred, it was envisioned by the Germans as being an elite formation which would operate against the Yugoslav Partisans.
 However, Janjić was more concerned with usurping Nedić than fighting the Communists.
 On 22 February 1943, Nedić sent a memorandum to Schäfer, protesting the activities of Janjić's detachment.

+In December 1942, 30 members of SG under command of Strahinja Janjic launched an action in Grocka with the goal of disarming and arresting one part of the Chetniks who were led by Petar Stojanović.
+The action went successful as in the middle of December the Serbian Gestapo managed to disarm and capture members of the Stojanović Chetnik group.
+Some of their members, including Stojanović, were deported to concentration camps where they were killed.
+The action was one of the first actions executed by the members of the Serbian Gestapo under the command of Strahinja Janjić.

 Dissolution

-After receiving the memorandum, Schäfer divided the 1st Belgrade Special Combat detachment into two parts.
+After receiving the memorandum, Schäfer divided Janjić's unit into two parts.
 Subsequently, Janjić and twenty-six of his men left Belgrade and travelled to Berlin, where they continued to work for the German Gestapo.
 Another thirty-three members of the detachment remained in Belgrade under the leadership of Janjić's deputy, Svetozar Nećak.
 Here, they worked to fulfill specific tasks set out to them by the Germans, and were ordered to undermine the actions of the Partisans rather than Nedić's administration.
 Headquartered in his Berlin apartment, Janjić had his men infiltrate the ranks of the Yugoslav forced labourers there, using methods such as blackmail, robbery, and entrapment to expose Partisan sympathizers.
 Despite these efforts, Janjić's actions were seen as being "[harmful] to German interests," and in May 1944 he was replaced by two other members of his detachment.
 It is reported by new communist authorities that 121 people died as either Gestapo collaborators or as members of Serbian Gestapo after September 12, 1944, during and liberation of Belgrade.

 Uniform

 Occasionally, members of the detachment wore the uniform of Draža Mihailović's Chetniks.
-At other times, however, they dressed in German military uniforms while pretending not to know the Serbian language.
+At other times, however, they dressed in German military uniforms.